woodp/architecture-center/docs/guide/architecture-styles/cqrs.md

 ## Additional considerations

-- Consider using the Event Sourcing pattern to avoid conflicts in updates.

-- Consider using the Materialized View pattern for the read model, to optimize the schema for queries.

 - CQRS is not a top-level architecture that applies to an entire system.
 Instead, it is applied to a subsystem of a larger architecture.

+- Consider using the Event Sourcing pattern to avoid update conflicts.

+- Consider using the Materialized View pattern for the read model, to optimize the schema for queries.

+## CQRS in Microservices

-The following diagram shows an example of CQRS in the context of a microservices architecture
+CQRS can be a useful pattern in a microservices architecture.

 ![](./images/cqrs-microservices.png)